kayla-manning/black-representation-ec/README.md

 ## Important directories and files

-- [final_report.docx](final_report.docx): This word document has the written report and the figures produced in the analysis file.
-If you only look at one file in this repository, this should be it.
+- [final_report](final_report): This directory contains [final_report.pdf](final_report/final_report.pdf) and [final_report.docx](final_report/final_report.docx).
+Both of these files contain the same written report in either Word or PDF form.
+If you only look at one file in this project, it should be your preferred file type of the final report.
 - [analysis.Rmd](analysis.Rmd): This file contains the code used to produce the figures and the analyses included in the report.
 If you wish to see the code and the output in a single, static document, you can clone this repository and knit this file to produce an HTML document.
 - [data](data): This directory contains the data used in this analysis.
   + [ec_votes.csv](data/ec_votes.csv): This file, compiled with data from the Office of the Federal Register, contains the allocation of electoral votes in presidential elections from 1944-2020.